Besides looking super hip, sleek, and modern, metal roofing has many other advantages. Let me walk you through all it

-Yes, this can happen, but the first thing to check out are building codes.
+Yes, this can happen, but the first thing to check out is building codes.
 Now, while I recommend removing your old roof, I know good and well that tearing it off can increase the price of the job and be a big mess.
 That said, here’s the next thing to know about getting it installed: Make sure it’s vented to avoid moisture build-up because, without a vent, you’re likely to get mold.
 In some cases, you can install a metal roof over the furring strips.
 The metal will be raised, creating a ventilating air pocket, which is what you want.

 Metal Roofing is Not Necessarily Noisy

 You might think that when it rains, metal roofing will make a ruckus.
 Not so.
 When installed correctly by a professional, it won’t be any noisier than any other roof; the insulation and attic act as buffers to keep the sound out.

 At the end of the day, metal roofing is rock solid.
 It will, though, cost more.
 If this is the way you’d like to go, make sure you shop around.
 Hire an honest roofing company, who provides quality materials, and offers guaranteed satisfaction.
 You’ll be glad you did.